Radico Khaitan Limited (NSE: RADICO) Q3 2026 Earnings Call dated Jan. 23, 2026

 Nitin Gupta

-Okay, this is babe.
-My last question pertains to this luxury portfolio.
-So will you be able to salience of revenue the nine months?
+Okay, this is good.
+And my last question pertains to this luxury portfolio.
+So will you be able to quantify what is the salience of revenue for the nine months?
 Thank you.

 Abhishek Khaitan

-For the full year.
-Last year we were 340 and this year we should be close to about 500 crores in revenue terms.
+For the full year last year we were INR340 crores and this year we should be close to about INR500 crores in revenue terms.

 Nitin Gupta